 And, while it might be easy to get going, there might not be enough formal structure in place to get kids to really commit to an hour or two of activity time.

 What it is: You can think of this as a private coding lesson, or a coding tutor, where your child is sitting down with a live instructor, and learning from them.
 The general idea isn’t much different than the traditional math tutor or other similar experience.

 That said, coding is different from math in many ways, with one of those being output and end result.
 Meaning, a child learns their multiplication tables with the end goal of knowing exactly what eight times five equals.
 If they need assistance, a tutor can help them arrive at that conclusion.

 So, with coding lessons or tutoring, you might be able to select an actual project-based course on which your student can be instructed.
-For example, like designing a Tetris-style game in Python with the help of an instructor gives students a concrete product to work towards, plus encouragement along the way.
+For example, designing an arcade game in Python with the help of an instructor gives students a concrete product to work towards, plus encouragement along the way.

 Pros and cons: As you might expect, one big advantage here is the availability of a knowledgeable instructor on the other end; someone not only who can roll out curriculum and pace the class, but someone who can answer questions and potentially even personalize curriculum given each specific student's unique skills and experience level.

 A potential con or downside is that success might greatly depend on the instructor or tutor, where the right or wrong one can make all of the difference in the world.